bhaveshsaini/SainiChat/README.md

-Simple chat system using websocket written in nodeJS.
+**Simple chat system using websocket written in nodeJS.**

+- install dependencies
+- run the server
+- open a browser to connect to the server